Updated January 15, 2021

 Having both a checking AND savings account is essential for your personal finance management.

 • You need a savings account for emergencies and your goals, whether that's a new car, your first home, or a vacation.
-A separate savings account will also help you keep track of that money and make sure you don't accidentally spend it.
+A separate savings account will also help you track that money and make sure you don't accidentally spend it.

 Many banks offer linked accounts.
 Some even waive their monthly fees as an incentive for opening both.
 You'll get a debit card that allows access to each account from affiliated ATMs, which makes withdrawals easier.